andrewjw/site/_posts/2011-11-02-exceptional-catches.md

     cleanup()
 {% endhighlight %}

- This code has a bug, the missing <tt>e</tt> in the <tt>do_analysis</tt> call.
-This will raise a
-<tt>NameError</tt> that will be immediately captured and hidden.
-Other, more complicated errors could also
-occur and be hidden in the same way.
+ This code has a bug, the missing `e` in the `do_analysis` call.
+This will raise a `NameError` that will be immediately captured and hidden.
+Other, more complicated errors could also occur and be hidden in the same way.
 This sort of masking will make tracking down problems like this very difficult.

-To improve this code we need to consider what errors we expect the <tt>do_analysis</tt> function to raise and what we want to handle.
-In the ideal case it would raise an <tt>AnalysisError</tt> and then we would catch that.
+To improve this code we need to consider what errors we expect the `do_analysis` function to raise and what we want to handle.
+In the ideal case it would raise an `AnalysisError` and then we would catch that.
 {% highlight python %}
 analysis_type = 1